stripe/openapi/README.md

     * Contains special annotations, deprecated endpoints, and pre-release features specifically intended to support generating Stripe API libraries.
 Users should use the `spec3.{json,yaml}` variant instead.
-* `spec2.{json,yaml}`: OpenAPI 2.0 spec.
-We're continuing to generate this for now, but it will be deprecated in favor of `spec3`.
 * `fixtures3.{json,yaml}`: Test fixtures for resources in `spec3`.
 See below for more information.

+We used to support OpenAPI 2.0, but have since deprecated its use, and it's no longer receiving updates.
+It will still be available in `DEPRECATED_openapi` for the next few months:

+* `spec2.{json,yaml}`: OpenAPI 2.0 spec.
+No longer receiving updates.
+  Deprecated in favor of `spec3`.
 * `fixtures2.{json,yaml}`: Test fixtures for resources in `spec2`.

 ## Vendor Extensions